 - Student Forms (Enrollment Services and Faculty Affairs)

-This project will help us reduce the volume of paper used on campus beginning in FY 2018/19 and increasing as we broaden the use of eSignature to more business units and departments.
+This service helps us reduce the volume of paper used on campus beginning in FY 2018/19 and increasing as we broaden the use of eSignature to more business units and departments.

-Starting in Spring 2017/18, CSULB will start to roll out Digital Signage - a network of electronic displays centrally managed but departmentally updated with content to communicate important information to the campus community.
+Starting in Spring 2017/18, CSULB started rolling out Digital Signage - a network of electronic displays centrally managed but departmentally updated with content to communicate important information to the campus community.
 Digital signage will be able to display text, graphics, web pages, streaming media, or video messages.
 Additionally, the digital signage platform will enable the campus Police Department to broadcast emergency messages when needed.
 The Division of IT will provide the Digital Signage player to departments interested in using Digital Signage with their own displays to present department or event information, marketing, or general announcements.

 Starting in Summer 2018, CSULB will start to roll out Digital Wayfinding, a technology service designed to guide people to locations on campus using directional information to make it easy to get from “point A” to “point B”.
 The digital wayfinding solution will both display information on wayfinding kiosks and mobile devices (e.g., smart phones).
 The Division of IT is teaming with Physical Planning and Facilities Management to plan and deploy Digital Wayfinding over time across the campus.